 In this work, we focus on developing explicit quantum schemes for a fully fault-tolerant quantum computing setup.
 Although the T gate plays a foundational role in such architectures, its practical use can be subtle.
 Even a single-qubit \( R_z \) rotation may require a variable number of T gates depending on its parameters, particularly when approximated via the Solovay–Kitaev algorithm \cite{dawson2005solovay}.
-For this reason, we treat C-NOT and single-qubit gates as elementary building blocks, due to their consistency and predictability in gate-count analysis.
+For this reason, we treat CNOT gates and single-qubit rotations as elementary building blocks, due to their consistency and predictability in gate-count analysis.

-This work builds upon our previous study \cite{guseynov2024efficientPDE}, where we focused on simulating partial differential equations (PDEs) with periodic boundary conditions, considered as the fundamental and simplest case.
+This work builds upon our previous study \cite{guseynov2024efficientPDE}, where we focused on simulating PDEs with periodic boundary conditions—considered as the fundamental and simplest case.
 In that work, we introduced explicit quantum circuits for simulating PDEs using basic quantum gates, avoiding the need for quantum oracles or block-encodings.
 Here, we generalize this approach to handle more general boundary conditions and discretization schemes, while preserving the oracle-free setup.
-In our method, we assume that the initial condition of the PDE at time \( t = 0 \) is given as a quantum state, and then we construct a quantum circuit that transforms this initial state into the final state at time \( t \).
-We compare this quantum circuit's complexity with classical algorithms for solving PDEs and demonstrate certain advantages, including a polynomial speedup in the spatial partitioning and an exponential speedup with respect to the number of spatial dimensions.
+In our method, we assume that the initial condition of the PDE at time \( t = 0 \) is given as a quantum state, and then construct a quantum circuit that transforms this initial state into the final state at time \( t \).
+We compare this circuit's complexity with that of classical algorithms for solving PDEs and demonstrate certain advantages, including a polynomial speedup in spatial resolution and an exponential speedup in the number of spatial dimensions.